Pulkit1822/Personal-Portfolio/README.md

-# Portfolio Website
+# Portfolio Website 💻

-This is the code for my personal portfolio website, built with React, Three.js, and Vite.
+This is a Metaverse portfolio website built using React, Three.js, and Tailwind CSS.

-## Overview
+## Overview 🚀

 - Built with **React**, **Three.js**, and **Vite**
 - reactive 3D background created with Three.js
 - Clean and minimalist UI design
 - Responsive layout for all devices

-## Features
+## Features ✨

-- About section with information about me
-- Projects section to showcase my work
+- Clean and minimalist UI designed using Tailwind CSS
-- Smooth scroll animation between sections
+- Smooth scroll and page transitions with React Router
+- 3D graphics and animations using Three.js and react-three-fiber
+- Responsive design that works on mobile and desktop
 - Contact form with validation
 - 3D background that reacts to cursor movement

-## Running Locally
+## Running Locally 🚀

 1. Clone this repo
 2. Install dependencies